LEEYJ1021/opssat-ad-detection-causal/README.md

 *(a) MCC and Youden's J per channel at the locked hyperparameters (`mixture=False, forgetting=True`).
 Filled bars: channels in the final scope; dashed outlines: excluded channels (S structural, U underpowered, C chance-level).
 Counts under each channel are anomalous / nominal segments; the five in-scope channels hold 386 anomalous segments.
 CADC0890 has the highest point-estimate MCC (0.83) but only 3 nominal segments, so the scoping rule excludes it. (b) The 9→5 channel-scoping funnel; stage sizes and removals are derived from the channel table, and the scope is identical in the full, train-only and test-only re-derivations.
 These metrics serve channel scoping.*
 **Reproduces from:** `results/layer2/channel_scope.json`, `results/layer2/bootstrap_ci.csv` — **Script:** `results/figures/fig01_channel_scope.py`

-### Figure 2 — 16-model cross-validation: feature attribution and agreement (OPS-SAT-AD)
+### Figure 2 — 16-model cross-validation: feature attribution and agreement (OPS-SAT-AD, original arm)

 ![Figure 2: Model cross-validation](results/figures/fig02_model_cross_validation.png)

-*(a) Normalized feature-importance shares (level / diff / diff²) for each of 16 models, sorted by out-of-fold AUC within representation.
-The dotted line marks the 1/3 uniform share per feature; † marks the one model above it (LightMamba).
-15 of 16 models give `level` less than 1/3, and no model ranks `level` first. (b) Number of models ranking each feature first (level 0, diff 5, diff² 11) and agreement statistics recomputed from the shares (Kendall's W = 0.609, χ² = 19.50, p = 5.8×10⁻⁵); the models share data and labels, so W and the binomial p are descriptive.
-This check controls the classifier side, was run on OPS-SAT-AD, and is independently re-verified for placebo-pool duplication and leakage in §11.7 (Table R6), with an unchanged result.*
+*(a) Normalized feature-importance shares (level / diff / diff²) for each of 16 models, **original arm**, sorted by out-of-fold AUC within representation.
+The dotted line marks the 1/3 uniform share per feature; † marks the one model above it in the original arm (LightMamba).
+In the original arm 15 of 16 models give `level` less than 1/3, and no model ranks `level` first. (b) Number of models ranking each feature first in the original arm (level 0, diff 5, diff² 11) and agreement statistics recomputed from the shares (Kendall's W = 0.609, χ² = 19.50, p = 5.8×10⁻⁵); the models share data and labels, so W and the binomial p are descriptive.
+This check controls the classifier side and was run on OPS-SAT-AD.
+The re-run arm (de-duplicated placebo pool, within-fold early stopping; §11.7, Table R6) keeps 0/16 top-ranked `level` but gives 16/16 models below 1/3 and a top-rank split of 4/12; the panel shows the original arm only.*
 **Reproduces from:** `results/model_cross_validation/feature_attribution_16models.csv`, `results/model_cross_validation/agreement_statistics.json` — **Script:** `results/figures/fig02_model_cross_validation.py`

 ### Figure 3 — Quasi-experimental placebo-pool test and triple verification (OPS-SAT-AD)